Skip to main content

 Meet the Principal Investigator(s) for the project

-Dr Anne Chappell - Anne Chappell is the Head of Department and Reader in the Department of Education.
-Anne has been at Brunel University London in the Department since 2004 and teaches on undergraduate and postgraduate education programmes, including Initial Teacher Education.
+Dr Anne Chappell - Anne Chappell is the Head of Department and Reader in the Department of Education and has been in the Department at Brunel University London since 2004.
+She teaches on undergraduate and postgraduate education programmes, including Initial Teacher Education.
 Prior to this she worked in several secondary schools in London and the South-East of England with roles including Head of Year and Head of Physical Education.
 She studied Education, Physical Education and Science at West Sussex Institute of Higher Education, before completing a Master’s in Education at the University of Southampton and a PhD at Brunel University London.
-Anne is a Senior Fellow of Advance Higher Education (previously HIgher Education Academy).
-Anne's research focuses on auto/biographical experiences and her particular interests are in education, policy, professionals, narrative methodologies and ethical exploration and representation.
+Anne is a Senior Fellow of Advance Higher Education (previously Higher Education Academy).
+Anne's research interests are in auto/biography, education, policy, and the experiences of professionals, children and young people, including those from military families.
 Anne is the co-editor of The Palgrave Handbook of Auto/Biography with Dr Julie Parsons, University of Plymouth.
-She has undertaken funded research with university students from widening participation backgrounds, commuting students and students from military families.
+She has undertaken funded research with university students from widening participation backgrounds and commuting students.
 She has also undertaken research with teachers at different career stages.
 She was Brunel's coordinator for the EU funded “Universities Supporting Victims of Sexual Violence: Training for Sustainable Student Services (USVSV)” project.
+Anne's recent and current research, with colleagues, focusses on the experiences of 'Grown Up Children' from military families, including university students: (‘Grown Up’ Children from Military Families: reflections on experiences of childhood and education and University Students from Military Families).
 Anne co-convenes the BSA's Auto/Biography Study Group: Auto/Biography Study Group (britsoc.co.uk) with Dr Carly Stewart, Bournemouth University.

 Related Research Group(s)